A young man answered the door with a warm smile.

 “Hi ladies.
 It is so nice to see you again.”

 He welcomed them with that sincere smile and took them to the best table in the restaurant.
 This time, they were seated at a table located by a large window looking over a small manmade pond.
 The water in the pond reflected the blue sky and the white stepping stones placed along the pond stood out in the bright sun light.
 There were some colorful flower gardens skirting the water surrounded by deep green grass that was just being watered.
-It was picture perfect and alone was worth the price of the food.
+It was picture perfect and it alone was worth the price of the food.
 The music of Mozart filled the restaurant and created a serene atmosphere.
 Helen and Caroline sat in their chairs and thanked the young man for taking care of them so well.

 “It is so nice of you to let us sit at the table with a beautiful view.
 We really enjoy coming here.”
 Caroline said.